affaible/embeddings-poc/README.md

 ![image](kaggle-set-tsne.png "Kaggle Set T-SNE")

 This is encouraging, not only are the images visually similar they come from [the same dataset](https://www.kaggle.com/datasets/sadhliroomyprime/cattle-weight-detection-model-dataset-12k)!
+The cluster comes from a single target category (cows).
+The weight detection dataset would provide a readuly available source of pre-labelled data.
+The photos are visually similar to one another, but the backgrounds and compositions are quite different from the data collected in the field.
+The distribution of the clusters suggest that the current balance of the data sources needs further work to improve the classification around the target variables.

 ----

 ![image](adimena-green-tsne.png "Green T-SNE")

-Another cluster shows how there can be a group of data points that are visually similar, but cut across the desired classifications.
+Another cluster shows how there can be a group of data points that are visually similar.
+This time the cluster cuts across the desired categories.

 ----